 Care-full people change

-As we transform our organisation some degree of people change is inevitable and therefore it’s important that we balance commerciality with our values and ethic of care to support our people.
-This ethic of care applies to the way we deliver all change where our approach is to do the right thing by our people by doing things in the right way.
+As we transform our organisation, sometimes we can make changes that affect our people, so it’s important we balance commerciality with our values and ethic of care, to responsibly support our people.
+Our ethic of care applies to how we deliver all changes, doing the right thing in the right way for our people.